geeth345/bristle-bot/beacon/README.md

-Beacon setup procedure
+Beacon Setup Procedure

 1) Setup each Raspberry Pi with Raspbian OS, boot and open a terminal.
 (Easiest way is to specify WiFi details, and enabling SSH when creating the disk image, and accessing through SSH)

 2) Create a Python file using nano or vi, with the code in setup.py.
+Desktop users can do this in a regular text editor.

 3) Now similararly create a systemd service file to setup the script to run at startup.
 ```